PoliticalGraveyard.com

 MARIONETTE: See also Marionette Wiggins

-MARIOTTI (Soundex M630) — See also BRAGGIOTTI, CIOTTI, GIGLIOTTI, HARRIOTT, HERRIOTT, LISCIOTTI, MARGIOTTI, MARIETTI, MARION, MARIONETTE, MARRIOTT, MAZZIOTTI, PARRIOTT, PICCIOTTI, RIOTTE, RIOTTET, VIGLIOTTI.
+MARIOTTI (Soundex M630) — See also BRAGGIOTTI, CIOTTI, GIGLIOTTI, HARRIOTT, HERRIOTT, LISCIOTTI, MARGIOTTI, MARI, MARIETTI, MARION, MARIONETTE, MARRIOTT, MAZZIOTTI, PARRIOTT, PICCIOTTI, RIOTTE, RIOTTET, VIGLIOTTI.

 MARIPAT: See also Maripat Kreueger